nguyenha1910/opentowork/README.md

 #### Google Chrome
 If not already installed, install Google Chrome [here](https://www.google.com/chrome/).
 Using the latest version of Google Chrome is recommended.

-If using Linux, install or update to latest version:
+If using Linux, run these commands to install or update to latest version:
 ```bash
 sudo apt update
 sudo apt upgrade google-chrome-stable